treeverse/lakeFS/docs/quickstart.md

 ###  Using Docker Compose

-**Note** This configuration stores data locally inside the container.
+**Note** This configuration is for learning purposes, and stores data locally inside a container.
-It is only intended for testing purposes
+For a production deployment, see [Deploying on AWS](deploying/aws.md).
 {: .note }

 To run a local lakeFS instance, you can use the following example [Docker Compose](https://docs.docker.com/compose/){:target="_blank"} application: